 Allie Stofer, FCLC ’23, is an assistant news editor at The Observer.
 She is majoring in political science and is very undecided about a minor.
 When she isn’t writing, she can be found trying to win lottery tickets to Broadway shows or doing improv with Stove’s Cabin Crew.

 Joe Kottke, Fordham College at Lincoln Center ’23, is a news editor at The Observer and is majoring in journalism and Spanish.
-When he is not writing, Joe can be found taking photographs, rereading Harry Potter or smothering food in hot sauce.
+When they are not writing, Joe can be found taking photographs, re-reading their favorite young adult fiction novels or smothering food in hot sauce.

 Katrina Lambert is the news editor for The Observer.
 As a junior at Fordham Lincoln Center, she is majoring in journalism and minoring in history.
 She has an interest in American politics and history, and her background is in broadcast news and television production.
 She hopes to continue pursuing different forms of journalism.